 Students must complete all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 122 semester hours, including foreign language and exercise science.

-CS 170 Computer Science I: Language
+CS 140 Introduction to Programming

+MAT 141 Foundational Discrete Mathematics

 MAT 150 Math Seminar I

 MAT 151 Math Seminar II

 MAT 171 or 181, 182, 281 Calculus I, II, & III

+MAT 185 Introduction to Symbolic Computation

+MAT 207 Proofs

+MAT 222 Introductory Statistics

 MAT 272 Introduction to Linear Algebra

+MAT 282 Differential Equations

+MAT 332 Introduction to Applied Mathematics

+MAT 375 Algebraic Structures

-MAT 416 Introduction to Abstract Algebra
+MAT 383 Introduction to Mathematical Analysis

 MAT 450 Senior Seminar I

 MAT 451 Senior Seminar II

-One full-year sequence chosen from: MAT 381-382,

-MAT 410-411, MAT 431-432, MAT 481-482
+- One elective course which completes a sequence in analysis, algebra or applied math.

-Four more major mathematics courses chosen from the

-department list; see major program sheet.
+- One major mathematics course chosen from the department list; Refer to the major program sheet.

-A year sequence from one of the following (May also be used to satisfy general education requirement.)
-BIO 103-104

-or CHE 110-111 or ECO 100-101 or PHY 110-111
+- A year sequence from one of the following (May also be used to satisfy general education requirement.)
+BIO 103-104 or CHE 110-111 or ECO 100-101 or PHY 110-111.

+- Two mathematics electives chosen from the department.

 Course Restrictions

 For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.

 Bachelor of Arts: Mathematics with Computer Science Option (B.A.)

 Requirements:

 Students must complete all general education requirements, the courses and credits listed below, and additional free elective to total a minimum of 122 semester hours, including foreign language and exercise science.

 Mathematics Courses (36-37 SH)

-MAT 171 or 181,182,281 Calculus I, II & III
+MAT 171 or 181, 182, 281 Calculus I, II & III

 MAT 165 Introductory Discrete Mathematics

 MAT 272 Introduction to Linear Algebra

 MAT 282 Ordinary Differential Equations

 MAT/CS 359 Introduction to the Theory of Computation

-One full-year sequence chosen from: MAT 431-432 or MAT

-410-411.
-Two mathematics electives chosen from department
+One full-year sequence chosen from: MAT 431-432 or MAT410-411.
+Two mathematics electives chosen from departmentlist.

-list.
 See program sheet.

 Computer Science Courses (19 SH)

-CS 170,171 Computer Science I and II
+CS 170, 171 Computer Science I and II

 CS 315 Design and Analysis of Algorithms

 CS 350 Object Oriented Software Engineering

 One CS elective from department list.
 See major program sheet.

-In addition, students must complete a one-year sequence in natural science from the following PHY 110-111, or PHY 120-121,

-or CHE 110-111, or BIO 103-104.
+In addition, students must complete a one-year sequence in natural science from the following: PHY 110-111, or PHY 120-121, or CHE 110-111, or BIO 103-104.

+LEARNING OUTCOMES

+At the completion of their B.A. in Mathematics:

+- 1. Students will communicate mathematics in written form, using appropriate mathematical writing conventions.

+- 2. Students will read, explain and create mathematical exposition.

+- 3. Students will analyze, model and solve problems.

+- 4. Students will be required to demonstrate proficiency in a variety of technological tools (computer algebra systems, visualization software, statistical packages and some computer programming language).

+For those completing a BS in Secondary Education, students will demonstrate competence in the 16 standards for preparation of mathematics teachers as set by the National Council of Teachers of Mathematics.
+These standards are:

+- 1. Knowledge of Mathematical Problem Solving

+- 2. Knowledge of Reasoning and Proof

+- 3. Knowledge of Mathematical Communication

+- 4. Knowledge of Mathematical Connections

+- 5. Knowledge of Mathematical Representation

+- 6. Knowledge of Technology

+- 7. Dispositions

+- 8. Knowledge of Mathematics Pedagogy

+- 9. Knowledge of Number and Operation

+- 10. Knowledge of Different Perspectives on Algebra

+- 11. Knowledge of Geometries

+- 12. Knowledge of Calculus

+- 13. Knowledge of Discrete Mathematics

+- 14. Knowledge of Data Analysis, Statistics, and Probability

+- 15. Knowledge of Measurement

+- 16. Field-Based Experiences

+More information about specific indicators can be found on the Math department website at www.wcsu.edu/math.

-Bachelor of Science in Elementary and Secondary Education-Mathematics (B.S.)
+Bachelor of Science in Elementary and Secondary Education - Mathematics (B.S.)

 Requirements: